 Reckless driving is a grave offense with serious consequences.
 Unlike other traffic violations, it is usually classified as a misdemeanor.
 It carries severe penalties such as hefty fines or even imprisonment, depending on the state laws, according to Findlaw, an online legal information resource.

 Compare the car insurance rates for drivers with and without a reckless driving violation in Colorado.

 |Violation||Rates after a reckless driving||Rates before a reckless driving||$ Difference||% Increase|

-Cheapest car insurance companies in Colorado for reckless driving violation
+Cheapest car insurance companies in Colorado for a reckless driving violation

 Cheapest car insurance options for high-risk drivers in Colorado